 • Slim or tailored fits

-• Alternative colors such as charcoal, navy, or ivory
+• Alternative colors like navy, charcoal, or ivory

 • Minimalist lapels or textured fabrics